 The Environmental Management Plan and Fire Management Plan for Hanging Rock was completed and endorsed by Council in December 2015.

 The plan provides direction and priorities for environmental and conservation works at the Reserve including the East Paddock.

 The development of the plan involved extensive consultation with local residents, relevant stakeholders, community groups, State Government, Council and feedback from the wider community.
 Implementation of the plan is underway.

-The preservation and ongoing improvement of environmental values at Hanging Rock Reserve have been progressing steadily since the adoption of the reserve wide environmental management plan with a wide range of environmentally focussed works being undertaken throughout the reserve.
+The preservation and ongoing improvement of environmental values at Hanging Rock Reserve have been progressing steadily since the adoption of the reserve wide environmental management plan with a wide range of environmentally focused works being undertaken throughout the reserve.

 The environmental works include weed control across the entire reserve, pest animal control, targeted fauna surveys, ongoing flora monitoring and extensive revegetation aimed at increasing diversity and cover of mid storey and ground storey species to minimise erosion and delineate areas dedicated to conservation from the public use areas of the reserve.
-Over 17,000 trees, shrubs and grasses have been planted in the last three years with more revegetation planned for the coming year.
+Over 17,000 trees, shrubs and grasses have been planted in the last three years with more revegetation planned for this year.